 12. This Agreement shall take effect on the date of approval of the Final Plat by the Board of County Commissioners.

-13. The Subdivider(s) agrees for itself and its successors and assigns that Subdivider and/or its said successors and assigns shall be required to pay road impact fees in accordance with the El Paso County Road Impact Fee Program at or prior to the time of building permit submittals.
+13. The Subdivider agrees for itself and its successors and assigns that Subdivider and/or its said successors and assigns shall be required to pay road impact fees in accordance with the El Paso County Road Impact Fee Program at or prior to the time of building permit submittals.

 IN WITNESS WHEREOF, the parties have hereunto set their hands and seals the day and year below written.